Skip to main content

 Handling AV/EDR False Detections

-Adding Level to Trust/Exclusion List
+Adding Level to the Trust/Exclusion List

-To ensure smooth operation of Level, add the following paths to your security software's trust or exclusion list:
+To ensure the smooth operation of Level, add the following paths to your security software’s trust or exclusion list:

 Windows

-C:\Program Files\Level\Level.exe
+C:\Program Files\Level\level.exe

 Linux